Section Image

 Long Branch's beaches and views have attracted presidents and locals

-Long Branch is a busy beach town on the New Jersey shore, where permanent residents and vacation homeowners live close to a shoreline that has attracted celebrities and seven past U.S. Presidents who sought a place to relax.
-President Ulysses S. Grant called Long Branch the nation’s summer capital and chose the area as the site for his Summer White House in the late 1800s.
+Long Branch is a busy beach town on the New Jersey shore, where permanent residents and vacation homeowners live close to a shoreline that has attracted celebrities and seven past U.S. presidents who sought a place to relax.
+President Ulysses S. Grant called Long Branch the nation’s summer capital and chose the area as the site for his summer White House in the late 1800s.
 Today, Long Branch is more than just a place to sunbathe at Seven Presidents Oceanfront Park or explore retail at Pier Village.
 The area has oceanfront condos, single-family homes steps away from the shore and grand homes close to Shrewsbury Bay.
-Leonard “Len” DiPaolo is a broker associate with Coldwell Banker Realty says, “The beach and the ocean are major draws.
+Leonard “Len” DiPaolo, a broker associate with Coldwell Banker Realty, says, “The beach and the ocean are major draws.
 Long Branch has been undergoing a resurgence.
 Everything is being focused on the beachfront.
-There are second homes being constructed near the shore, mainly condos.
+Second homes are being constructed near the shore, mainly condos.
 Right now, there are more vacation homes, and that drives most of the sales in Long Branch.”
 While many people stay for a season, some call Long Branch home year-round and commute into New York City with the convenient train station or ferry.
-DiPaolo also highlights the diverse community and retail scene that attracts residents from affluent areas like nearby Deal.

 The boardwalk in Long Branch is a 2-mile long path that runners and walkers can enjoy.